Nikolai Genov

+Nikolai Genov (Николай Генов/Nikolaj Genow; born 1946) is an internationally active sociologist of Bulgarian origin.
+He is a professor emeritus of the Free University of Berlin.

+Education and career

-Nikolai Genov (/Nikolaj Genow; born 1946) is an internationally respected sociologist of Bulgarian origin.
-He received his doctorate of Philosophy in sociology from the University of Leipzig in 1975 and his doctorate of Science from the Bulgarian Academy of Sciences in 1986.
+Genov received his doctorate of Philosophy and Sociology from the University of Leipzig in 1975 and his doctorate of Science from the Bulgarian Academy of Sciences in 1986.

 In 1990 he became a professor at BAS.
 Between 2002 and 2011 he was a professor of sociology at the Institute of Sociology and Institute of Eastern European Studies of the Free University of Berlin.
-From 2011 until 2016 he was the head of the Institute of Global and Regional Development at the School of Advanced Social Studies in Slovenia.
-He has conducted research and taught at the universities of Berkeley, Bielefeld, Frankfurt am Main, Cassel, Lund, Moscow, Rome, Seoul, and Warsaw.
+From 2011 to 2016, Genov served as head of the Institute of Global and Regional Development at the School of Advanced Social Studies in Slovenia.

-From 1980 until 1990 Genov was the organizer of the International Varna Sociological School.
-From 1990 till 1992 he was co-director of the Centre for Research and Documentation in the Social Sciences (the Vienna Centre).
-From 1994 to 1996 he was vice-president of UNESCO's Management of Social Transformations (MOST) program.
-From 2003 to 2008 he was a member of the Advisory Board of the program.
-From 1996 until 1998 he was a member and from 1998 until 2002 vice-president of the International Social Science Council (ISSC, Paris).
-Between 2000 and 2010 he was Director of the UNESCO/ISSC International Summer School Comparative Research in the Social Sciences.
-From 2003 to 2005 he was Director of the Institute of Eastern European Studies at the Free University Berlin.
+He has been research fellow or visiting professor at the universities of Berkeley, Berlin, Cassel/Bielefeld, Lund, Moscow, Rome, Seoul, and Warsaw.
+Genov organized the International Varna Sociological School (1980–1990) and has been the Director of the UNESCO/MOST Summer School (2000-2010).
+From 1998 till 2002 he was Vice-president of the International Council of Social Sciences in Paris.
+Genov has been involved in the activities of the International Sociological Association in various ways.

+He was the leading researcher in five international comparative projects dedicated to the Eastern European societal transformations, interethnic relations and cross-border migration.